PritiKumr/dynamic-analytics.github.io/index.md

 ---
 layout: home
+background_style: bg-dark
 header:
-  title: WELCOME TO DYNAMIC ANALYTICS
+  title: DYNAMIC ANALYTICS
-  text: >
+  text:
-    your trusted partner for data engineering, modeling, predictive analysis, IT
-    development and more.
+    Your trusted partner for data engineering, modeling, predictive analytics, IT development and more.
     Unlock the potential of your company with our expertise.
   action: # action button is optional
     label: ABOUT US